Mrmadman1/rug-room-client/README.md

 1. Run `download.bat`.
 The script will download the game client from Steam and apply patches and configuration.
 2. Run `RecRoomScreen.bat` or `RecRoomVR.bat`

-## Custom server

-Fork this project and change `/BepInEx/config/net.rec.plugin.cfg` to your own instance.